181818bq/fullstack_vercel/README.md

   Server will use the Atlas connection string when those vars are present.

 - Firebase credentials:
-  - Provide Firebase service account JSON at `back-end/src/credentials.json` (server reads it synchronously).
+  - Local Firebase service account JSON at `back-end/src/credentials.json` (server reads it synchronously).
   - The server middleware expects an `authtoken` header for protected routes.

 Common issues & troubleshooting